grahnen/LiMo/README.md

 ## Extending
+Adding a new implementation of a data structure requires creating a cpp file in the =impl=-directory, in which you implement the ADTImpl class specified in =include/impl.h=.
+It requires four methods; a constructor, an add operation, a removal operation, and a destructor.
+The internal state of the implementation is available to the methods through the state void pointer.
+Create a struct in the heap and store whatever data you need there, and assign state as a pointer to it.

 Adding a new monitor for an existing data structure requires
 - Implementing it as a subclass of Monitor
 - Adding it to the `enum Algorithm` in `algorithm.hpp`, as well as adding it to the other functions in this file.